cargicar/RL_from_andy_jones/Home.md

  * [CleanRL](https://github.com/vwxyzjn/cleanrl/tree/master/cleanrl), single-file implementations of basic RL algorithms.

-## Future considerations
+## TODO
- * Split resources into academic and applied
+ * Split resources into academic and applied if it gets too big
+ * Still need a 'maths hub' to point to, as well as specific recommendations